|

 wireless radio operator.
 In 1942 she married Captain Gerner Sunde of the

 Mosdale.
 The couple would have two daughters.
-In 1942 the king Haakon of
+In 1942 King Haakon of

 Norway awarded Fern the Norwegian War medal for her wartime service as chief